AI-Proof Careers 2026 — Which Degrees Survive Automation?

 Examples: Junior researcher, market researcher

-AI does the heavy aggregation 10x faster
+AI compresses heavy aggregation time

 Frequently Asked Questions